COS301-SE-2022/CyberAttackText/README.md

 Member
 -------

-Frontend: Sibusiso Mngomezulu - U20441984
-Backend:  Sibusiso Mngomezulu - U20441984
-Dev Ops:  Sibusiso Mngomezulu - U20441984
+Frontend/Backend/DevOps: Sibusiso Mngomezulu - U20441984

 -----------------------------------------------------

 <b> Sibusiso Mngomezulu: </b> <br>
-About: I am a student at the University of Pretoria and I am in my final year of Bsc Computer Science, I have learnt multiple languages including C++, Java, Python, JavaScript, PHP.
-I am passionate and eojoy Computer Science.<br>
+About: I am a student at the University of Pretoria and I am in my final year of Bsc Computer Science, I have learnt multiple languages including C++, Java, JavaScript, PHP.
+I have also learnt algorithmic processes, principles, software designs and their applications.
+I am passionate and enjoy Computer Science.<br>
 LinkedIn profile link: https://www.linkedin.com/in/sibusiso-mngomezulu-16358323a/

 -----------------------------------------------------